dunkpilot/.github/README.md

 ## 📬 Contact

-Built and maintained by [Elisabeth Krebs](https://duncware.com)
+Built and maintained by Duncan Krebs
-For inquiries or collaboration, reach out via GitHub or connect on [LinkedIn](https://www.linkedin.com/in/elisabethkrebs).
+For inquiries or collaboration, reach out via GitHub or connect on [LinkedIn](https://www.linkedin.com/in/duncware).

 ---